eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 bearing its own name and Relying Party identifier.
 This access certificate is not different from an access certificate issued to a 'normal' Relying Party, since an intermediary is, as a matter of legal fact, a Relying Party.
+Note: In addition, the intermediary may receive a registration certificate, if issued (see [Section 6.6.3.3](#6633-Wallet-Unit-allows-User-to-verify-that-Relying-Party-does-not-request-more-attributes-than-it-registered)).
+However this certificate is not used in intermediated transactions.
 2. Next, the intermediary will separately register each of the 'end' Relying Parties that uses its services, including registering the attributes the 'end' Relying Party wants to request.
 The intermediary obtains a registration